elmbridge/curriculum/Making It Dynamic.md

 # Making it Dynamic

-In this release, we'll start making our emoji translator app!
-Eventually, the app will be able to "encrypt" messages using an emoji key, so that users can pass secret messages to each other.
+In this release, we'll start making our emoji translator application!
+Eventually, the user will be able to "encrypt" messages using an emoji key, so that users can pass secret messages to each other.
 The final product will look something like this:

 ![Final Release](images/final-release.png)